bvalosek/billy/README.md

 #### `Container#registerFactory(tag, factory)`

 Store a factory function in the container.
-Every time `tag` dependency is resolved, the factory function will be called, with its parameters injected.
+Every time the `tag` dependency is resolved, the factory function will be called with its parameters injected.

 ```javascript
 app.container.registerFactory('currentTime', () => new Date());